 "Well done?"
 Ron protested.
 "Well done?"

 "In case you haven't noticed, Professor Snape is considered one of the most eligible bachelors in wizarding England," she pointed out.
-"Hermione's managed to snag him."
+"Hermione's managed to marry him."

 Demelza grinned.
 "Good for you.
-Nice and assertive.
-I approve."
+Nice and assertive."

 That night, after they got home, Severus sat in his study, staring at the wall, deep in thought.